4.9 out of 5 49,246 reviews

 Now we all know that 50 MPG is a pretty good efficiency rating for a normal car and that 15 MPG would be poor.
 But what about electric cars?
 What’s a high number and what’s a low number?

 The highest efficiency electric cars today achieve 4 miles per kWh or above.
-For example, both the Tesla Model 3 Standard Range Plus and the Fiat 500e enjoy excellent battery efficiencies.
+Some are close to 5 miles per kWh.

 A very low efficiency figure would be 2 miles per kWh.
 Some of the early electric cars that came out 8-10 years ago weren’t great at converting stored battery energy into actual miles driven.

-Nowadays, most electric cars have a real-world efficiency of at least 3 miles per kWh, though a few dip down to around 2.5 miles per kWh.
+Nowadays, most electric cars have an official efficiency of above 3 miles per kWh, though real-world efficiencies will generally be lower.

 Understanding miles per kWh